future timeline technology humanity predictions 2050

 © Brownm39 | Dreamstime.com

-Great Barrier Reef - one of the world's most beautiful natural wonders, the Great Barrier Reef will likely have been destroyed by the 2040s.
-Rising levels of greenhouse gases will have made the water too acidic for calcium-based organisms to grow.
-Most of the colourful fish for which the reef is famous will also have disappeared.
+One of the world's most beautiful natural wonders, the Great Barrier Reef is likely to disappear by 2050.
+Rising levels of greenhouse gases are making seawater too acidic for calcium-based organisms to grow.
+Most of the colourful fish for which the reef is famous will also go extinct.

 future mass extinctions 2040 2050 21st century threat